IMLS/estimating-wifi/_pages/setup.md

 On one hand, we would like to encourage you to select the language that is most appropriate for you.
 On the other, we have not tested what will happen to the data collection code if we run this with Spanish language settings (for example).
 Everything *should* work, but we have not *tested* it at the time of this writing.
 So, please choose English as the language, and you can then pick your keyboard type (it is probably a US keyboard), and your timezone.

+Do not set up wifi.
+Do not run the update.
+(Our tools will do the update later.)
+In short, once you get the keyboard/language/timezone set up, you can cancel/skip all the other steps in the Raspberry Pi OS setup process.

 When you're done, you should be presented with a desktop.

 ## Step {% assign counter = counter | plus: 1  %}{{counter}}: Test things out

-Before we go further, you can test things out.
+Before we go further, you should test things out.

 In the upper-left-hand corner is a little globe.
 Click on it.
 This is a shortcut for a web browser.
 In particular, *Chromium*, the open source core of Google Chrome.
 It will probably look familiar.